Non-parametric estimates for graphon mean-field particle systems: Introduction

+A heterogeneous particle system can be embedded into a graph (deterministic or random) graph (see~\cite{Coppini2022,CoppiniDietertGiacomin2019,Delarue2017,DelattreGiacomin2016,DupuisMedvedev2020,OliveiraReis2019}), where the interaction strength between two types of particles is quantified by the corresponding edge weight.
+As the number of vertices increases and the graph becomes denser, the interaction strength approaches some bounded symmetric kernel $G: [0,1]^2 \to [0,1]$ called \emph{graphon}.
+In fact, every graphon is the limit of a sequence of finite graphs, which is discussed in Chapter 11 of~\cite{Lovasz2012}.

-In a more relax setting, where we consider infinitely many vertices on a graph, the correlations between vertices can be encoded as a bounded symmetric kernel $[0,1]^2 \to [0,1]$, which is called \emph{graphon}.
-In particular, piecewise constant graphons represent exactly the edge weights of graphs with finite vertices (in the traditional sense).
-From this perspective, every graphon is the limit of a sequence of finite graphs~\cite{Lovasz2012}.
-That leads to the study of graphon mean-field particle systems in the sense of Bayraktar et al.\ in~\cite{BayraktarChakrabortyWu2023}.
-Several results on the stability and stationarity of graphon mean-field systems were established in~\cite{BayraktarWu2022,BayraktarWu2023,BayraktarChakrabortyWu2023}, especially for dense graphs.
-Those properties enable the study of the mean-field systems from a statistical inference point of view.
+In recent years, graphon mean field games have demonstrated their ability to model densely interactive networks in multiple studies, e.g. \cite{CarmonaCooneyGraves2021,CainesHuang2021,PariseOzdaglar2023}.
+On the purely theoretical side, several results on the stability and stationarity of graphon mean-field systems have been established in~\cite{BayraktarWu2022,BayraktarWu2023,BayraktarChakrabortyWu2023,BayraktarWuZhang2023}, and the concentration of measures is well studied in~\cite{BayraktarWu2023,BayraktarKim2024}.
+These properties enable the study of the mean-field systems from a statistical inference point of view.

 Statistical inference methods are widely applied to learning the dynamics of interactive systems.
-Empirical data in a McKean-Vlasov model can be interpolated using a kernel to obtain estimates of the particle densities~\cite{MaestraHoffmann2022,BelomestnyPilipauskaitePodolskij2023,AmorinoHeidariPilipauskaitePodolskij2023}.
-In particular, the data-driven estimation algorithms in~\cite{MaestraHoffmann2022} automatically chooses the best kernel bandwidths among a pre-determined, possibly opaque set, which ensures pointwise optimality even without explicitly specifying the parameters.
+Empirical data in a McKean-Vlasov model can be interpolated using a kernel to obtain estimates of particle density~\cite{MaestraHoffmann2022,BelomestnyPilipauskaitePodolskij2023,AmorinoHeidariPilipauskaitePodolskij2023}.
+In particular, the data-driven estimation algorithms in~\cite{MaestraHoffmann2022} automatically choose the best kernel bandwidths among a predetermined, possibly opaque set, which ensures pointwise optimality even without explicitly specifying the parameters.
 Estimating the interacting force requires more technical tools, including the deconvolution methods introduced by Johannes in~\cite{Johannes2009}.
-Those strategies offer firm technical supports in the analysis of interactive systems with unknown driving forces, which admits predictions of the evolution of the systems solely based on empirical data.
+These strategies offer firm technical support in the analysis of interactive systems with unknown driving forces, which admits predictions of the evolution of the systems solely based on empirical data.